 Does Trig do research and development?
 Yes.
 Sure we do.
 We perform experiments all the time and we use established development tools such as CAD and prototyping to ensure design for manufacturing.

-Our process is Explore - Prototype - Build and we like to think of it as a fractal.
+Our process is Explore - Prototype - Build and we like to think of it as a fractal (or a never-ending pattern).
 Our process uses divergent and convergent thinking, feedback, and a human centered approach to do the work of design.
-At the lowest resolution, maybe it mirrors Research to R&D to Development.
-But, as it fractals, we can explore, prototype, and build a research study, R&D project, development process, and associated brand assets along the way.
+At the lowest resolution (shown as 3 diverging-and-converging diamonds in the figure), maybe it mirrors Research to R&D to Development.
+But, as it fractals (zooming in with higher resolution), we can explore, prototype, and build a research study, R&D project, development process, and associated brand assets along the way.
 There’s no limit to how fine a resolution the fractals get … just time and scope, defined with intention.